-Following recent developments around Swiss watch movements availability as well as the general enthusiasm for our first-generation in-house Caliber MBP1000, we have focused our efforts in innovation and R&D with as objective to secure our independence by developing a second-generation In-house Calibers which will be exclusive to the brand:
+Following the general enthusiasm for our first caliber and in order to secure our independence, we have developed second-generation In-house Calibers which will be exclusive to the brand:

-Our new in-house Caliber YEMA2000 is an evolution of the first-generation MBP1000.
+Our new In-house Calibers YEMA2000 and YEMA3000 are an evolution of our first caliber MBP1000.
 Several components have been improved in order to achieve fundamental gains in terms of precision and durability.
-Its design combines manufacturing simplicity and efficiency offering great precision and reliability at a competitive price-quality ratio.

 Known for its excellent craftsmanship, the French art of watchmaking has a longstanding tradition of excellence.
 It goes back more than six hundred years but it is in the 18th century that it takes off in Franche-Comté, the French region in the Jura mountains just a few miles away from Switzerland.